octantbio/octopus/README.md

 2. Overnight growth and lystate generation (_or rolling circle amplication_)
 3. iGenomX Riptide kit library preparation
 4. Illumina sequencing
-5. turn-key data analysis
+5. Turn-key data analysis
-6. pick perfect sequences
+6. Pick perfect sequences

 Interested in learning more?
 [Check out our documentation for more information](./docs/).